evsc/ofxContourPlot/README.md

 }
 ```

-In the draw() function you generate and draw the contour plot with one call.
+Finally, in the draw() function you generate and draw the contour plot with one call.

 ```cpp
 void ofApp::draw(){